 The project encompasses a portion of the Phase I implementation of Yolo Bypass System Improvements pursuant to DWR's Sacramento BWFS and therefore is focused on levees in the Lower Elkhorn Basin and the Sacramento Bypass.
 Consistent with the Sacramento BWFS, the project is intended to reduce flooding in the Lower Sacramento River Basin by increasing the capacity of the Yolo Bypass.
-This increased capacity would be accomplished by constructing a setback levee on the north side of the Sacramento Bypass as an early implementation action for the ARCF project and constructing a setback levee in the Lower Elkhorn Basin on the east side of the Yolo Bypass.
+This increased capacity will be accomplished by constructing a setback levee on the north side of the Sacramento Bypass as an early implementation action for the ARCF project and constructing a setback levee in the Lower Elkhorn Basin on the east side of the Yolo Bypass.

-The Lower Elkhorn Basin Levee Setback project would also include implementing a project mitigation strategy designed to avoid, minimize, reduce, and mitigate impacts on sensitive habitats and special status species caused by the project, in a manner that optimally protects the natural environment, especially riparian habitat and stream channels suitable for native plants, wildlife habitat, agricultural lands, and public recreation.
-Construction of the Lower Elkhorn Basin Levee Setback project is planned for 2020 and 2021.
+The Lower Elkhorn Basin Levee Setback project will also include implementing a project mitigation strategy designed to avoid, minimize, reduce, and mitigate impacts on sensitive habitats and special status species caused by the project, in a manner that optimally protects the natural environment, especially riparian habitat and stream channels suitable for native plants, wildlife habitat, agricultural lands, and public recreation.
+Construction of the Lower Elkhorn Basin Levee Setback project began construction in 2020 and is projected to be completed in 2025.
 Construction effects of this project have the potential to contribute to cumulative impacts with the Proposed Action.